probonopd/Emacs.AppImage/README.md

 This repository builds GNU Emacs on [Travis CI](http://travis-ci.org/) and packages it as an [AppImage](http://appimage.org/).

 The AppImage can be downloaded from the [Releases](https://github.com/probonopd/Emacs.AppImage/releases/) page.
 It should run on most x86_64 Linux distributions with glibc 2.17 or later, which should be most distributions from 2014 and later.
+To run it, just download the AppImage, set the executable bit using the GUI or `chmod a+x`, and execute the AppImage.